asraparadise/asraparadise.github.io/faq.md

 ## :wave: Who is behind Asra Paradise?

-Asra Paradise was opened on the 18th January 2021 by Disguised#4241.
+:wave: Asra Paradise was opened on the 18th January 2021 by Disguised#4241.
 You can read more about us on our [Team page](https://asraparadise.github.io/team).

 ## :chart_with_upwards_trend: How do I gain xp?